 Monitor progress.
 Each day, each week and each month should bring you closer toward your goals.
 Financial goals are easily measurable.
 One of two things should be happening: You should see the balances on your debts going down or the balances on your savings and investments going up.
 If you’re not experiencing progress, you need to ask yourself, are your actions consistent with your goals?

 If at first you don’t succeed, try a different method.
-Persistence is a noble characteristic—when you persist with an adjustment to weed out the things that are holding you back from reaching your goal.
+Persistence is a noble characteristic only when you persist with an adjustment to weed out the things that are holding you back from reaching your goal.

 Create a new lifestyle.
 The same behavior, attitude and actions that were necessary to achieve your goals, will be the same behavior, attitude and necessary to “maintain” your goals.
 Far too many people fall off course once they’ve achieved their goals.
 They end up back where they started.